← All posts

 Estate Sales

-πŸ’‘ Pro tip: Keep a small "sourcing kit" in your car: a tape measure, a small flashlight, your phone with the eBay app installed (for scanning barcodes and checking sold prices), and cash in various denominations.
-Being prepared means you can source whenever you stumble onto a sale.
+Pro tip: keep a sourcing kit in your car — tape measure, small flashlight, your phone with the eBay app (for barcode scans and sold-price checks), and cash in various denominations.
+Preparation means you can source whenever you stumble onto a sale.

 Pricing: The Completed Listings Method